Tribe of Manasseh: Fate

-As part of the Kingdom of Israel, the territory of Manasseh was conquered by the Assyrians, and the tribe exiled; the manner of their exile led to their further history being lost.
+As part of the Kingdom of Israel, the territory of Manasseh was conquered by the Assyrians in the 720's BC, and many members of the tribe were exiled; others fled south to the Kingdom of Judah.
+Either way, the manner of their exile and dispersal led to their further history being lost.
 However, several modern day groups claim descent, with varying levels of academic and rabbinical support.
 Both the Bnei Menashe and the Samaritans claim that some of their adherents are descended from this tribe.

 According to Biblical criticism

 Although Machir and Gilead, as individuals, are described in biblical genealogies as father and son, and as son and grandson of Manasseh, in the view of some critical scholars Machir and Gilead are treated as the names of tribes which are different from one another in the Song of Deborah.
 (Tradition regards these as region names with the region Gilead being named so, long before the grandson of Manasseh.)
 Additionally, Manasseh is absent from the poem; in the Elohist texts Manasseh is also frequently absent, while Machir is mentioned.
-Additionally Machir is described as settling on the east of the Jordan, leaving the absence of the western half of Manasseh in these passages still unaccounted for.
+Additionally, Machir is described as settling on the east of the Jordan River, leaving the absence of the western half of Manasseh in these passages still unaccounted for.
 Critical scholars argue that the two sections had different origins, noting that in the First Book of Chronicles separate tribal rulers were named for the western half tribe and the eastern half tribe.